-The keyboard supports all 101 keyboard functions.
-However, because the keyboard only has 60 keys, all functions are not visible (or printed on the keyboard).
-Therefore the VX6 keyboard supports what is called hidden keys -- keys that are accessible but not visible on the keyboard.
+The 95-key keyboard supports all 104 keyboard functions (101 keyboard standard plus Windows keys) and includes an integrated pointing device and left and right mouse buttons.
+However, because the keyboard only has 95 keys, all functions are not visible (or printed on the keyboard).
+Therefore the VX7 keyboard supports what is called hidden keys -- keys that are accessible but not visible on the keyboard.